PhilipSkinner/elemental-lowcode/src/support.documentation/integrations.md

 The incoming request definition is taken from the following properties on the integration:

 * name - used to generate the URI for the integration
 * method - the HTTP method to be used to call the integration
+* queryParams - any variables that come in via query parameters
-*   variables - any variables that are required for the integration to be executed
+* body - any variables that come in via the request body

 Clicking on the name of an integration within the integrations section provides automatic documentation on how to call the integration.